wp-plugins/flexible-posts-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to 'Appearance' > 'Widgets' and place the widget into a sidebar to configure it.

-= To use a customized HTML output template =
+= To use a custom HTML output template =

 1. Create a folder called `flexible-posts-widget` in the root of your theme folder.
 1. Copy `widget.php` from within the plugin's `views` folder into your theme's new `flexible-posts-widget` folder.